 10. For “On-Facebook” f-commerce, what are the options?

-- Full Stores: Full stores offer the full dot com e-commerce experience optimised for and inside of Facebook.
-The full product catalogue, shopping cart and the checkout process are all handled within Facebook.
-For example, ASOS, JCPenney and Delta Airlines offer full stores in Facebook.
+- Full Stores: Full stores offer the full dot com e-commerce experience optimized for and inside of Facebook.
+The full product catalog, shopping cart, and the checkout process are all handled within Facebook.
+For example, ASOS, JCPenney and Delta Airlines offer full stores on Facebook.
 Advantages include increasing customer exposure to a full range of products and frictionless commerce with the promise of higher conversion rates.
 Full store software providers include Usablenet, 8th Bridge, Milyoni and Fluid.

 - Fan Stores: Similar to full stores, but offering a limited range of fan-first or fan-only exclusives to Facebook fans, fan-store are typically used to support an event, launch or campaign with a view to stimulating loyalty or advocacy.
 For example, Heinz allowed ketchup fans to buy a new line before it was available on stores.
 Moontoast and Payvment are software providers for fan stores.

 - Allows people to buy directly from their newsfeed (with Facebook Credits) deals purchased and shared by their friends.
-Trialled for purchases of digital/virtual goods for Facebook games
+Trialed for purchases of digital/virtual goods for Facebook games

 11. For “Off-Facebook” f-commerce, what’s available?